Travel & Field Programs

 8:00am – 4:30pm

 Join Dinosaur Ridge and the University of Colorado Boulder for an exclusive, behind-the-scenes exploration of the CU Museum of Natural History.
-This full-day experience offers rare access to fossil collections typically kept out of public view, including significant track collections from renowned ichnologist Dr. Martin Lockley, a key figure in the founding and preservation of Dinosaur Ridge.
+This full-day experience offers rare access to fossil collections typically kept out of public view, including significant track collections from the late ichnologist Dr. Martin Lockley, a key figure in the founding and preservation of Dinosaur Ridge.

-Spend half the day in private collections alongside paleontologist Dr. Karen Chin, exploring cabinets, archives, and research spaces not open to the public.
+Spend half the day in private collections alongside renowned paleontologist Dr. Karen Chin, exploring cabinets, archives, and research spaces not open to the public.
 Then, enjoy time in the museum’s public exhibits, showcasing over a century of scientific discovery since its founding in 1902.

 Go beyond the exhibits and discover what’s hidden behind the scenes!
 This is a rare opportunity to experience paleontology up close.